 Exposure to Tin

 Food containers that contain tin usually have a very fine layer of lacquer applied to prevent the tin from leeching into your food or drink.
 Unfortunately, acidic foods may compromise that protective film.
-If you eat seafood, be mindful of its origin as tin has been found in seafood caught off certain costal waters.
+If you eat seafood, be mindful of its origin as tin has been found in seafood caught off certain coastal waters.
 Household products like toothpaste and soap may have tin compounds added.

 Manufacturing and industrial facilities are often guilty of releasing toxic metals like tin into the environment.
 This not only affects workers, but people who live in the vicinity too (and really, all of us).
 High concentrations of tin are usually found in air and soil samples in and around areas where hazardous waste is present.
 This can present groundwater contamination concerns.